volcano-sh/volcano/docs/design/job-api.md

 After Job was created in system, there'll be several events related to the Job, e.g. Pod succeeded, Pod failed;
 and some events are critical to the Job, e.g. Pod of MPIJob failed.
-So `LifecyclePolicy` is introduced to handle different event based on user's configuration.
+So `LifecyclePolicy` is introduced to handle different events based on user's configuration.

 ```go
 // Event is the type of Event related to the Job